CaracolDSA/caracolDSA.github.io/_posts/2022-12-30-Points-of-Unity.md

 4. As degrowth ecosocialists, we center the crucial understanding that shifting economies in the Global North to run on much lower levels of energy and resource use makes it easier for humanity to decarbonize our energy systems and meet climate targets in the short time we have left.

-## : 4.
+## :x 4.
 Degrowth is necessary to realize global justice for all human beings and communities.

 1. As internationalists, we stand firmly against imperialism, racial capitalism, and for decolonizing the global economy.
 Full decolonization requires a thorough application of equity. **Contraction and convergence**—where the Global North’s energy and material use contracts so that societies in the Global South can increase their energy and material use—is necessary to achieve a globally fair material foundation for human flourishing within biophysical boundaries.